SolaceProducts/pubsubplus-pks-quickstart/README.md

 XXX-XXX-solace-0>
 ```

-In an HA deployment, for CLI access to the individual message broker nodes use:
+In an HA deployment, for CLI access to the individual event broker nodes use:

 ```sh
 kubectl exec -it XXX-XXX-solace-<pod-ordinal> -- bash -c "ssh -p 2222 admin@localhost"